oliwerin/oliwer-me/src/pages/posts/learning-elixir-and-phoenix-as-a-frontend-developer.md

 tags: ["programming", "fullstack", "elixir"]
 ---

-When I joined Contractbook almost 3.5 years ago, I made a promise to myself to use the job change as an opportunity to solidify my backend knowledge.
+When I joined Contractbook in 2021, I made a promise to myself to use the job change as an opportunity to solidify my backend knowledge.
 My motivation was to become a more well-rounded developer, and leave my technical comfort zone.

 My MS in Computer Science gave me a good foundation to explore any technical direction, and I had been working on some backend projects on my own.
 However, it was never consistent, as I had been focused on the frontend for most of my career.